Bluetooth is best known as the wireless technology that powers hands-free earpieces. Depending on your point of view, people who wear them either:

 c) Are sensible, law-abiding, safety-conscious drivers.

 Whichever letter you pick, insidious security issues remain around Bluetooth attacks and mobile devices.
-While most of the problems identified five to 10 years ago have been straightened out by now, some still remain.
+While most of the problems identified five to 10 years ago have been straightened out by now, some remain.
 And there’s also good reason to be cautious about new, undiscovered problems.

 Here are a few examples of the mobile security threats in which Bluetooth makes us vulnerable, along with tips to secure your mobile workforce devices.